-Our contractual obligation payments as of September 30, 2022 consist of amounts due pursuant to the Bonus Plan and CVR agreements of approximately \$0.1 million.
-As described in Note 2 to the September 30, 2022 interim consolidated financial statements, the Company is obligated to make payments under the Bonus Plan and CVR agreements based on the after-tax amounts received from Venezuela under the Settlement Agreement and/or Award.
+Our current contractual obligation payments as of March 31, 2023 consist of amounts due pursuant to the Bonus Plan and CVR agreements of approximately \$0.1 million.
+As described above and in Note 2 to the consolidated financial statements, the Company is obligated to make payments under the Bonus Plan and CVR agreements based on the after-tax amounts received from Venezuela under the Settlement Agreement and/or Award.

-The Company maintains change of control agreements with certain officers and employees as described in Note 8 to the September 30, 2022 interim consolidated financial statements.
-As of September 30, 2022, the amount payable under the change of control agreements, in the event of a Change of Control, was approximately \$6.4 million.
+The Company maintains change of control agreements with certain officers and employees as described in Note 9 to the consolidated financial statements.
+As of March 31, 2023, the amount payable to participants under the change of control agreements, in the event of a Change of Control, was approximately \$4.9 million.

 During the fourth quarter of 2021, the Company implemented a three-year cost reduction program which included a reduction in senior management compensation coupled with an incentive bonus plan.
 The plan provides for the payment of a bonus upon the achievement of specific objectives related to the development of the Company's business and prospects in Venezuela within certain time frames.
-As of September 30, 2022, the estimated maximum amount payable under the plan in the event of the achievement of the specific objectives was approximately \$3.2 million.
+As of March 31, 2023, the estimated maximum amount payable under the plan in the event of the achievement of the specific objectives was approximately \$2.8 million.
 This amount has not been recognized herein and will only be recognized when, in management's judgment, it is probable the specific objectives will be achieved.
 The plan also provides for severance payments, upon the occurrence of certain events, related to termination of employment.
-As of September 30, 2022, the Company had an accrued liability for severance payments of approximately \$0.5 million related to the announced retirement of the Company's President.
-This amount was recorded in general and administrative expense for the nine months ended September 30, 2022.
+The Company has contractual obligation payments related to the 2022 retirement of a senior executive which amount to\$150,000 in 2023, \$112,500 in 2024 and \$90,000 in 2025.